Tight bounds on the maximum size of a set of permutations with bounded VC-dimension: Upper bounds

+In this section we prove Theorem~\ref{thm:vcub}.
 It will be more convenient for the proof to substitute the permutations by their corresponding permutation matrices.
 That is, we have a set $\mathcal{P}$ of $n$-permutation matrices and for every $(k+1)$-tuple $(a_1, \dots, a_{k+1})$ of columns, there is a forbidden $(k+1)$-permutation matrix $S_{a_1,\dots,a_{k+1}}$.